Kwu Tung

 Kwu Tung (古洞) is an area in the northern New Territories, west of Sheung Shui and Fanling, and east of Lok Ma Chau and San Tin, in Hong Kong.

 Administration

 For electoral purposes, Kwu Tung is part of the Sheung Shui Rural constituency of the North District Council.
 It is currently represented by Simon Hau Fuk-tat, who was elected in the local elections.

 History

 Kwu Tung literally means "old cave" in the Cantonese language.
 Tung (洞 or 峒) also indicates that it was the habitat of ancient native Cantonese people.
 These inhabitants were later replaced by Punti, Hakka, and a small number of Teochew people, and the newcomers became the indigenous inhabitants of Hong Kong.
 Residents in Kwu Tung are mainly farmers.

 Geography

 With the sediment of Sheung Yue River and creeks nearby, the land of Kwu Tung is relatively plain compared to the rest of hilly Hong Kong.

 Development

-Kwu Tung North is one of three new development areas currently being planned for North District, in parallel with Fanling North and Ta Kwu Ling.
+Kwu Tung North is one of three new development areas currently being planned for North District, in parallel with Fanling North and Ta Kwu Ling, as part of the North East New Territories New Development Areas Planning by the Hong Kong SAR Government.